grafana/agent/docs/sources/flow/reference/components/discovery.lightsail.md

 ## Component health

 `discovery.lightsail` is only reported as unhealthy when given an invalid configuration.
 In those cases, exported fields retain their last healthy values.

 ## Debug information

-`discovery.lightsail` does not expose any component-specific debug information.
+`discovery.lightsail` doesn't expose any component-specific debug information.

 ## Debug metrics

-`discovery.lightsail` does not expose any component-specific debug metrics.
+`discovery.lightsail` doesn't expose any component-specific debug metrics.

 ## Example